traefik/traefik/docs/content/contributing/submitting-pull-requests.md

 ## The Pull Request Submit Process

-Merging a PR requires the following steps to be completed before the pull request is merged automatically.
+Merging a PR requires the following steps to be completed before it is merged automatically.

 * Make sure your pull request adheres to our best practices.
 These include:
     * [Following project conventions](https://github.com/traefik/traefik/blob/master/docs/content/contributing/maintainers-guidelines.md); including using the PR Template.